-129 Contract staff were recruited either under individual contracts or under group contracts (for bodies of workers), in accordance with the arrangements described in paragraphs 28 and 29 above.
+130 Contract staff were recruited either under individual contracts or under group contracts (for bodies of workers), in accordance with the arrangements described in paragraphs 28 and 29 above.
+Fifty three applicants were recruited under individual contracts and 42 under group contracts.
 The budgetary posts for staff recruited in that way were recorded in the staff numbers and identified as not forming part of the project team.

-130 The extracts from the JET annual reports for the years 1981, 1986, 1989, 1990 and 1998 placed on the Court case-file and the Court of Auditors' report on JET drawn up in 1987 show the size in numbers of the contract staff, employed by outside companies party to contracts with JET supplying labour made available to the Joint Undertaking throughout the duration of the existence of the Joint Undertaking.
-131 According to the chapter on 'Personnel' in those reports, the staff not forming part of the project team, recruited under contract, who were distinguished from the staff belonging to the project team, represented a substantial proportion of the total staff working on the project, that is to say 37% in 1986 and 48% in 1998.
-132 The report for 1986 notes 'the necessity for increased use of contract staff to meet the manpower requirement' and goes on to state that, '[w]hereas the approved composition of team posts remained at 165 Euratom posts, 260 and 19 posts seconded, respectively, from the UKAEA and [the] Fusion programme [of the Directorate-General for Science, Research and Development of the Commission] the JET Council approved a new ceiling of 210 contract posts, i.e. an overall increase of 44 posts from the previous year'.
-The report added: 'Contract posts are filled by personnel employed by companies and other organisations and supplied under contracts placed with those companies by JET.'
+131 The extracts from the JET annual reports for the years 1981, 1986, 1989, 1990 and 1998 placed on the Court case-file and the Court of Auditors' report on JET drawn up in 1987 show the size in numbers of the contract staff, employed by outside companies party to contracts with JET supplying labour made available to the Joint Undertaking throughout the duration of the existence of the Joint Undertaking.

+According to the chapter on 'Personnel' in those reports, the staff not forming part of the project team, recruited under contract, who were distinguished from the staff belonging to the project team, represented a substantial proportion of the total staff working on the project, that is to say 37% in 1986 and 48% in 1998.

+133 The report for 1986 notes 'the necessity for increased use of contract staff to meet the manpower requirement' and goes on to state that, '[w]hereas the approved composition of team posts remained at 165 Euratom posts, 260 and 19 posts seconded, respectively, from the UKAEA and [the ...]
+Fusion programme [of the Directorate-General for Science, Research and Development of the Commission]

+the JET Council approved a new ceiling of 210 contract posts, i.e. an overall increase of 44 posts from the previous year'.
+The report added:

+'Contract posts are filled by personnel employed by companies and other organisations and supplied under contracts placed with those companies by JET.'

 - The Court of Auditors' 1987 report recorded, as authorised staff, 449 posts for the project team and 231 contract posts and, as filled posts, 372 posts for the project team and 259 contract posts.
 The same report indicated that contract staff had no direct relationship with the JET Joint Undertaking but were employees of companies which had entered into contracts with the Joint Undertaking following an invitation to tender.
-At the request of the Court of Auditors, the management of the Joint Undertaking subsequently entered the appropriations relating to the employment of contract staff under expenditure on personnel. - The statistics appearing in the extracts from the JET reports placed on the Court case-file show, as regards posts, under the budget and actually filled, in the project team and outside it, in other words contract posts, for the three years 1986, 1989 and 1998, the significant proportion of the total made up by the latter.
+At the request of the Court of Auditors, the management of the Joint Undertaking subsequently entered the appropriations relating to the employment of contract staff under expenditure on personnel. - 135 In its letter of 19 February 2003, mentioned in paragraph 125 above, the Commission confirmed the statistics appearing in the JET reports as regards posts, under the budget and actually filled, in the project team and outside it, in other words contract posts, for the three years 1986, 1989 and 1998.

 Year 1986 1989 1998

 Predicted/actual budget filled budget filled budget filled

-Team posts 444 384 470 383 n/a 242,5
+Team posts 444 384 470 383 n/a 242.5

 Contract posts 210 229 210 242 n/a 255